workmajj/slushbox/README.md

         $ git clone git://github.com/workmajj/slushbox.git

-3. Create an HTML file in that temporary directory called ```test.html``` with these contents:

-        <p>Lorem ipsum dolor sit amet blah blah blah.</p>

-4. Run Slushbox, telling it to open the file and to watch its directory (and subdirectories, if they exist) for changes:
+3. Run Slushbox, telling it to open an example file and to watch its directory (and subdirectories) for changes:

-        $ ./slushbox.py test.html
+        $ ./slushbox.py example/ugly.html

-5. At this point, Chrome should open if it's not already running, and the page will load in a new tab.
+4. At this point, Chrome should open if it's not already running, and the page will load in a new tab.

+5. Use a text editor to open the ```style.css``` page, located in the ```examples/static``` directory.

-6. Now modify ```test.html``` in a text editor and then save your changes.
-When you save, the associated page should reload in Chrome automatically.
+6. Modify ```style.css``` and then save your changes.
+When you save, ```ugly.html``` will reload in Chrome automatically.

 License
 -------